adrianababakanian/gatsby-personal-site-netlify/src/pages/design/cal-hacks-branding/index.md

   Took full ownership of designing visual campaigns enabling initiatives in diversity, entrepreneurship, and sustainability.
 ---

-#### <a href="https://calhacks.io" class="cycle">Cal Hacks</a> is a nonprofit organization of students passionate about fostering a culture of hacking, entrepreneurship, and social good via the empowerment of technology.
+#### <a href="https://calhacks.io" >Cal Hacks</a> is a nonprofit organization of students passionate about fostering a culture of hacking, entrepreneurship, and social good via the empowerment of technology.
 Our claim to fame is throwing the world’s largest collegiate hackathon every fall.
 I created a cohesive visual identity for Cal Hacks motivated by iterative experience & user research.

 <div class="flex-grid">
   <div class="col" style="flex: 1 0 54.6%"><img src="./assets/ch-large.png"></div>